cc-archive/cc-cert-core/core/commons/index.md

 3. Learning activities / assessments that ask you to apply the learning to your own context and generate evidence demonstrating you've accomplished the learning.

-Learning units have been sequenced to have a logical flow but you can take them in any order.
-Start with the one that interests you the most.

-## Start Learning

-* [Unit #1: Significance of the Commons](significance.md) - What is the history of the idea of a Commons and how is it manifested in the world today?
-* [Unit #2: Compare / Contrast Physical vs Digital Commons](physical-digital.md) - Explore the issues of sharing physical vs digital content
-* [Unit #3: Understand Commons Opportunity](opportunity.md) - How can society benefit from a thriving commons?
-* [Unit #4: Creative Commons](creative-commons.md) - How does the Creative Commons organization exemplify the concept of a digital commons?